tapsilat/examples/net/README.md

 # Tapsilat .NET SDK Example

 This project demonstrates the usage of the Tapsilat .NET SDK in an ASP.NET Core MVC application.
-It mirrors the functionality of the Python and Go examples.
+It features a comprehensive Dashboard UI mirroring the functionality of the Go and Rust examples, including:

+- **Order Management**: Create, list, details, cancel, and refund orders.
+- **Subscriptions**: Create, list, and cancel subscriptions.
+- **Payment Terms**: Manage payment terms.
+- **Webhook Monitor**: View incoming webhooks in real-time.

 ## Prerequisites